 ST STEPHEN'S HOSPITAL / SCIENCE PHOTO LIBRARY ST STEPHEN'S HOSPITAL / SCIENCE PHOTO LIBRARY

-Third degree burn.
-Close-up of a woman's finger showing a localised but serious third degree burn.
-The burn has destroyed the skin, and killed the cells around the wound.
-Most burns are due to accidents in the home, and are more common amongst the young and elderly.
+Second degree burn.
+Close-up of a blister caused by a second degree burn from a hot iron.
+This is a minor burn, and the darkened areas are first degree burns.
+Most burns, like this one, are due to accidents in the home, and are more common amongst the young and elderly.
 Burns are classified according to the damage they do.
 Sunburn, and other reddenings of the skin, are called first degree burns.
-If there is blistering and deeper skin damage, they are second degree burns.
-Third degree burns destroy the entire skin thickness, as here, and may expose muscle and bone.
+If there is blistering and deeper skin damage, as here, they are second degree burns.
+Third degree burns destroy the entire skin thickness, and may expose muscle and bone.

 Model release not required.
 Property release not required.